szkiba/xk6-chai/README.md

 A [k6](https://go.k6.io/k6) extension that embeds [Chai.js](https://www.chaijs.com/) (actually [k6chaijs](https://k6.io/docs/javascript-api/jslib/k6chaijs/) 4.3.4.3) into the k6 binary.

-Since the embedded Chai.js is compiled only once during a k6 run, the use of the extension can significantly speed up the test launch in the case of a large number of virtual users, especially in the case of extended compatibility mode.

 To use the extension, simply change the k6chaijs import path to `k6/x/chai`.
 This way, the test will not have runtime external JavaScript dependencies.

 ```js